 - Listen to your HVAC system.
 It may tell you that it needs attention from one of the HVAC companies in your area.
 If you listen to your system all of the time, you will know when it starts to make sounds that are unusual.
 If there is debris in your vents, loose bolts floating around your registers or furnace, or blockages in the registers, you may hear strange noises.
 You should talk to an HVAC company about the causes of the strange noises.

 - Use fans around your home.
 Ceiling and other fans can work to cool your home or get the warm air from your heating system.
 Using these take some of the pressure off of your HVAC system.
 Fans can help both with the heating and cooling of your home and they mean your system gets less usage, which helps it last longer.

 - Make sure your thermostats are in the right places.
 If they are near a heating element such as a hot lamp or in direct sunlight, the wrong temperature can be wrong.
 This will make it hard for your system to know when the home needs to be heated or cooled.
 This can also mean you have high utility bills.

 - There are times when you need to call in one of the HVAC companies near you.
 Once a year you should have your system inspected by professionals.
-Your warranty documents should have more information about how often it needs attention from professionals.
+Your warranty documents or manual should have more information about how often it needs attention from professionals.

-If you seal air leaks correctly put in better insulation, you can cut your energy bills by about 20%, according to the Environmental Protection Agency’s (EPA) Energy Star Program.
+If you seal air leaks correctly and put in better insulation, you can cut your energy bills by about 20%, according to the Environmental Protection Agency’s (EPA) Energy Star Program.
 Keeping up with the maintenance you can do on your own can also make your HVAC system run better.
 This will keep your home comfortable all year.